LONA MANNING

 This is not a bug, it’s a feature.
 All of the literary criticism in the world will not change the fact that stories about unmarried young women are more compelling than stories about their mothers, and Ill-matched couples are more useful for comedic purposes than happily-married ones.

 Austen sensitively depicts a man (Edmund Bertram) who is infatuated with a beautiful, cynical woman (Mary Crawford) and he learns a bitter lesson when he finally sees her for what she is.
-We see marriages in which a woman (Fanny Dashwood) dominates her husband, and we read of a marriage in which the husband (General Tilney) oppressed his wife and dominates his children.
+We see a marriage in which a woman (Fanny Dashwood) dominates her husband, and a marriage in which the husband (General Tilney) oppressed his wife and dominates his children.
 Are these not valuable object lessons?
 For Austen is a moralist as well as a comic.
 She portrays sensible as well as silly older women, too.
 As

 Kathryn Sutherland points out, what set Austen apart from her contemporaries was the realism of her novels.